-Jorge Luis Real has served as Senior Vice President, Chief Legal Officer of the Bank since December 2016, and was appointed Secretary of the Board of Directors in April of 2016.
+Jorge Luis Real was appointed Executive Vice President, Legal and Compliance in February 2018.
+He has served as Senior Vice President, Chief Legal Officer of the Bank from 2016 to 2018, and was appointed Secretary of the Board of Directors in April of 2016.
 He previously served as Vice President, Head of Legal Risk of the Bank from 2014 to 2016.
 Before joining the Bank, he was Coordinator of Latin American Legal Affairs at BNP Paribas, New York from 2010 to 2014, Head of Legal Department at BNP Paribas Panama from 2005 to 2010, Head of Legal Department Panama Group of BBVA from 2000 to 2005 and Lawyer at Mauad & Mauad in Panama in 2000.
-Mr. Real was admitted to practice law in Panama by the Panamanian Supreme Court of Justice - 1998.
-Mr. Real holds a Master degree in Commercial and Corporative Law from Université Panthéon-Assas (Paris II) and a Bachelor's degree in Law and Political Science from Universidad Católica Santa María La Antigua in Panama.
+Mr. Real was admitted to practice law in Panama by the Panamanian Supreme Court of Justice in 1998.
+Mr. Real is a FIBA Anti-Money Laundering certified associate (AMLCA) by Florida International University.
+Holds a Master degree in Commercial and Corporative Law from Université Panthéon-Assas (Paris II) and a Bachelor's degree in Law and Political Science from Universidad Católica Santa María La Antigua in Panama.